Gomez (band): A New Tide (2008–2010)

-As ever, a wide range of styles were incorporated into Gomez' sound for their next record A New Tide, including blues, Krautrock and psychedelia.
-The record also saw Gomez accompanied by a number of guest musicians, including vocalist Amy Millan (of Stars/Broken Social Scene), bassist Josh Abrams (The Roots, Sam Prekop, Godspeed You Black Emperor!), cellist Oliver Krauss (Tom McRae, David Gray, Paul Weller, Beth Orton), and multi-instrumentalist Stuart Bogie of Brooklyn's world-renowned Antibalas Afrobeat Orchestra.
+A wide range of styles were incorporated into Gomez's sound for their next record A New Tide, including blues, Krautrock and psychedelia.
+The record saw Gomez accompanied by a number of guest musicians, including vocalist Amy Millan, bassist Josh Abrams, cellist Oliver Krauss, and multi-instrumentalist Stuart Bogie.

-On 21 December the band revealed to their mailing list that a new album entitled A New Tide would be released on 31 March in the US, in the UK and Europe on 30 March, and in Australia on 28 March 2009.
+A New Tide was released on 31 March in the US, in the UK and Europe on 30 March, and in Australia on 28 March 2009.
 Gomez recorded A New Tide in Chicago, and played festivals including Lollapalooza that year.
-The album marked a return to the British band's more experimental roots, in particular songs such as "Win Park Slope" and "Airstream Driver".
-With this album, the band were careful to create a collection of songs that would stand up well at live gigs.
-With the band members now scattered across two continents, from Brooklyn to Brighton, England, early tracks were written and recorded individually and then merged online.
-The process allowed for an open and adaptive songwriting approach, the material taking on its ultimate shape when Gomez officially convened in studios in Chicago and Charlottesville, VA, with producer Brian Deck (Modest Mouse, Iron and Wine, Counting Crows).
+The album marked a return to their more experimental roots, in particular with songs such as "Win Park Slope" and "Airstream Driver".
+With this album, the band wanted to create a collection of songs that would work well at live gigs.
+With the band members scattered across two continents, early tracks were written and recorded individually and then merged online.
+The material took on its ultimate shape when Gomez convened in studios in Chicago and Charlottesville with producer Brian Deck.

 In early 2004, Ian Ball and Olly Peacock were involved in a project called Operation Aloha with 14 other musicians including members from Phantom Planet and Maroon 5.
 They produced an album over the course of 30 days in Maui, Hawaii.
 A self-titled album was released on 12 May 2009.

 In April 2009, the band's song "Little Pieces" was used in the 19th episode of Grey's Anatomy season 5.
-It played at the start of the episode and involved a montage of Alex watching Izzie sleep in hospital, as well as Callie dancing with Arizona around Callie's apartment.
+It played at the start of the episode in a montage scene.
 In June 2009, Gomez opened for Pearl Jam on the European leg of the Backspacer Tour.

 Whatever's on Your Mind (2011–2020)

 Gomez released their seventh studio album, Whatever's on Your Mind, on 21 June 2011.
-As with their last album, production on Whatever's on Your Mind was overseen by the band as well as Brian Deck, known for his work on albums from bands such as Modest Mouse, Counting Crows and Iron & Wine.
+As with their last album, production on Whatever's on Your Mind was overseen by the band as well as Brian Deck.

 Current activities (2020-present)

-Since 2020, Tom Gray has been lobbying the British government to regulate music streaming with his Broken Record campaign group.
+Since 2020, Tom Gray has been lobbying the British government to regulate music streaming with the Broken Record campaign group.
+He stood as a Labour Party candidate for Brighton Pavilion in the 2024 general election, but failed to win the seat.

+With tour dates set for late 2025 in both the UK and Australia, the band still perform live gigs.